Despair-Games/poketernity/docs/localization.md

 PRs that modify existing text have different risks with respect to coordination between development and translation, so their requirements are slightly different:
 - As above, you set up 2 PRs: one for the feature itself in the main repo, and another for the changes you need to make to the locale repo as a result of your feature.
-- Now, however, you need to have your main PR be approved by the Dev Team (and Game Design/Balance if applicable) **before** your corresponding locale changes are merged in.
+- Now, however, you need to have your main PR be approved by the Dev Team **before** your corresponding locale changes are merged in.
 - After your main PR is approved, the Translation Team will merge your locale PR, and you may update the submodule and post video evidence of locale integration as above.
 <!-- - A Lead or Senior Translator from the Translation Team will then approve your main PR (if all is well), clearing your feature for merging into beta. -->